-The runners on my sled are purposely spaced only 14 inches apart, so they’ll fit in a track that is the width of my two snowshoes, but with the snow packed down the width of three snowshoes, you have more maneuverability around short bends.
-There is room for the runner on the inside of the turn so it doesn’t sink off the trail and into the snow.
-The wider trail also supports the sled better, acting as a surface that isn’t so tippy.
+The runners on my sled are purposely spaced only 14 inches apart, so they’ll fit in a track that is the width of my two snowshoes.
+But with the snow packed down the width of three snowshoes one has more maneuverability around short bends.
+The wider trail also supports the sled better.

-The longest trail I made in this manner was a little more than five miles.
-It took me two days of this kind of trail-making.
+The longest trail I made in this manner was a little more than five miles, which took me two days to make in this manner.

 Snow conditions determine how much time and effort it takes to make a trail.
-If you’ve got an extra 18 inches of new snow on top of what’s already there, it’s going to take a lot more work.
+If you’ve got an extra 18 inches of new snow on top of what’s already there, it’s going to take extra work.
 In some cases, when you step down with your snowshoe, you can throw your weight forward onto the new snow and compact it.
-That’s hard work, and after a while it gets tiring.
+That’s hard work that is tiring.

-After repeated snowfalls over an existing trail, there will be a line of packed snow down the middle of the trail.
-That’s another reason why I make the trail a little wider at the start.
-Once in a while my sled will tip on its side because of softer snow at the edges of the trail.
-When there is a lot of new snow on the trail, my leader dog has to be able to find the firm part of the trail and stay on it.
-A good leader will do that.
+After repeated snowfalls over an existing trail, there will be a ridge of packed snow down the middle of the trail.
+Having made the trail a little wider at the start, my sled has better ability to stay on firm snow.
+With the softer snow at the edges of the trail, one’s sled tends to tip on its side.
+When there is a lot of new snow on the trail, my leader dog must be able to find the firm part of the trail and stay on it, which a good leader will do.

 Making snowshoes: Frame